juliotec/MyDapperExtensions/readme.md

-This Dapper Extensions version it was updated for net 6.0 and later
+* This Dapper Extensions version was updated for net 6.0 and later

-Has been fixed some bugs
+* Has been fixed some bugs

 # Introduction